haskell/cabal/Cabal/doc/developing-packages.rst

         package-version = 1*DIGIT *("."
 1*DIGIT)

-.. pkg-field:: cabal-version: >= x.y
+.. pkg-field:: cabal-version: x.y[.z]

     The version of the Cabal specification that this package description uses.
-The Cabal specification does slowly evolve, introducing new features and occasionally changing the meaning of existing features.
+The Cabal specification does slowly evolve (see also :ref:`spec-history`), introducing new features and
-    By specifying which version of the spec you are using it enables programs which process the package description to know what syntax to expect and what each part means.
+    occasionally changing the meaning of existing features.
+By specifying which version of the specification you are using it enables programs which process the package description to know what syntax to expect and what each part means.

-    For historical reasons this is always expressed using *>=* version range syntax.
-No other kinds of version range make sense, in particular upper bounds do not make sense.
-In future this field will specify just a version number, rather than a version range.

     The version number you specify will affect both compatibility and behaviour.
-Most tools (including the Cabal library and cabal program) understand a range of versions of the Cabal specification.
+Most tools (including the Cabal library and the ``cabal`` program) understand a range of versions of the Cabal specification.
-    Older tools will of course only work with older versions of the Cabal specification.
+    Older tools will of course only work with older versions of the Cabal specification that was known at the time.
 Most of the time, tools that are too old will recognise this fact and produce a suitable error message.

-    As for behaviour, new versions of the Cabal spec can change the meaning of existing syntax.
+    As for behaviour, new versions of the Cabal specification can change the meaning of existing syntax.
 This means if you want to take advantage of the new meaning or behaviour then you must specify the newer Cabal version.
 Tools are expected to use the meaning and behaviour